Luna Park (Coney Island, 1903): Namesakes

-The original Luna Park site contains a cooperative apartment complex called Luna Park Houses, which was completed in 1962.
+The original Luna Park site contains a cooperative apartment complex called Luna Park Houses, completed in 1962.
 When built, the development contained five 20-story buildings with a total of 1,576 units, each with between one and three bedrooms.
 Each of the four buildings consists of four wings, which radiate from a core with three elevators and 100 ft balconies on each floor.

 Coney Island's original Luna Park shares its name with dozens of parks around the world.
-Among those was Coney Island's current Luna Park, which opened in 2010 at the former site of the defunct Astroland park, a parcel of land on the south side of Surf Avenue just across from the original Luna Park site.
+Carroll Purcell wrote that the name was used by parks in such far-away locations as "Japan to Australia, Egypt to Mexico [...] a chain in Saudi Arabia and a handful of parks in the republics of the former Soviet Union".
+Another namesake was Coney Island's current Luna Park, which opened in 2010 at the former site of the defunct Astroland park, a parcel of land on the south side of Surf Avenue just across from the original Luna Park site.
 The newer park, operated by Zamperla, features an entrance patterned after the original Luna Park's main gate.